PJCampi/django-rest-framework-date-archive/README.rst

     $ ./runtests.py

-You can also use the excellent `tox`_ testing tool to run the tests against all supported versions of Python and Django.
+You can use the excellent `tox`_ testing tool to run the tests against all supported versions of Python and Django.
 Install tox globally, and then simply run: